-On Wednesday morning, Big Cat Rescue announced on Facebook that they managed to get their hands on a male jaguar named Manny and a female amur leopard named Nat (Natasha).
+On Wednesday morning, Big Cat Rescue announced on Facebook that they managed to get their hands on a male jaguar named Manny and a female amur leopard named Nat (Natalia).
 The facility that supplied them actually comes as a surprise for us.

 As it so happens, Omaha’s Henry Doorly Zoo & Aquarium, a facility accredited by the Association of Zoos & Aquariums (AZA), decided to give their surplus cats to Big Cat Rescue, a facility known for their anti-zoo agenda.

 Big Cat Rescue said:

 We can’t help but wonder why the zoo was allegedly searching for a facility accredited by the Global Federation of Animal Sanctuaries.
 Is this more proof of the AZA teaming up with animal rights organizations?